 The usual way is to post your artwork and include a link to your website in your bio.

 Instagram (owned by Facebook) doesn’t encourage its users to leave the platform so they limit your links.
-Many Instagrammers use linktree.com to send viewers to a choice of URLs.
-It helps but it’s still very hard to get someone to make the first move.
+Many Instagrammers use Linktree to send viewers to a choice of URLs.
+It helps, but it’s still very hard to get someone to make the first move.

-You can take the option of paying for ads which is what Mark Zuckerburg wants you to do and almost inevitably you’ll lose more money than you are likely to earn, or you can use it to target buyers in a sneakier way.
+You can pay for ads which is what Mark Zuckerburg wants you to do and almost inevitably you’ll lose more money than you’re likely to earn, or you can use it to target buyers in a sneakier way.

-Find the galleries that sell work similar to yours and follow their followers.
-You can be sure that very many followers are former buyers or potential buyers.
+Find the galleries that sell work similar to your own, and follow their followers.
+You can be sure that many of them are former buyers or potential buyers.
 Comment and get to know them using the back door.
-Simple
+Simple.

-This post will help: How to Promote Your Art on Instagram: A Concise Overview
+This post will help: How to Promote Your Art on Instagram: Tips For Artists

 One other way to get some attention is by running contests and giveaways and obliging your contestants to comment, hit the like tab, and visit your site for the chance to win or get a freebie.

-The results can be announced with a link back to your website page, with the prize winners and not to be missed offers.
-This is another place to use relevant affiliate links.
+The results can be announced with a link back to your website.
+You can make a dedicated landing page with the names of the prize winners and carefully crafted special offers, and affiliate links.

-18. Making Money as an Artist Through Crowdfunding
+18. Making Money as an Artist With Crowdfunding

 You can set up a campaign to fund your art project, and if people like your project, and you market yourself well, the public can pledge money to help you reach your goal.